 Frank James Denton was born in Wellington in 1869 and worked as a successful commercial photographer in Whanganui from 1899 until 1927.
 In 1919, when the Sarjeant Gallery opened, Mayor Charles Mackay commissioned Denton to curate an international collection of art photography to form part of the new Sarjeant Gallery’s collection.
 In 1926 over 170 photographs gathered by Denton from around the world were exhibited at the Sarjeant Gallery.
 Subsequently 83 of the photographs were donated to the Gallery’s collection, making it the first Gallery in NZ to seriously collect photography.

-Items from the collection that are currently on display at Sarjeant on the Quay in exhibitions: 'Ahead of Her Time.
-Portraits of Women by Edith Collier' until 4 Nov 2018 and '125: Celebrating Women from the Collection' until 17 Feb 2019
+Items from the collection that are currently on display at Sarjeant on the Quay in exhibitions: 'In the Hand' until 20 Jan 2019, and '125: Celebrating Women from the Collection' until 17 Feb 2019

 The majority of the Sarjeant Gallery’s holdings of international artwork focuses on 18 th and 19 th Century British and European art.
 As a result of the early collecting trips to Europe by Ellen Neame (Henry Sarjeant’s widow) and John Armstrong Neame (her new husband) between 1913 – 1930, quite a number of the earlier works in the collection represent the conservative colonial taste in art at the time.
 The Gallery has continued to add to this collection both as a result of bequests and active purchases.